 For the Tail on the Trail events, we ask that you take into consideration the large number of attendees anticipated and your pet’s comfort level in crowded settings.
 During events or any time you take your pets on the D&L Trail (and many other local trails), regulations require that the pet is kept on a leash at all times and that owners clean up pet waste.

 How can I get my event Tail on the Trail Approved?

-If you are organizing a local fitness event that is open to the public and is either free or supports a non-profit charity, please use the Contact Us form
+If you are organizing a local fitness event that is open to the public and is either free or supports a non-profit charity, please submit your event through the Submit Your Event from

 Is there transportation available during the Tail on the Trail events?

 No, there is no arranged transportation for the Tail on the Trail events.

 Can I add myself as part of a company or community group?